CaptainCodeman/poly-poly/README.md

 Bundling polyfills with our element goes against [fundamental polyfill best practices](https://w3ctag.github.io/polyfills/)

+There's also some similarities to [The Problem With Using HTML Imports for Dependency Management](https://www.tjvantoll.com/2014/08/12/the-problem-with-using-html-imports-for-dependency-management/)

 ## Use a Polyfill Service

 The ideal solution to polyfill loading is to use a [polyfill service](https://polyfill.io/v2/docs/).